ethereum/EIPs/EIPS/eip-FOCIL.md

 ## Motivation

 In an effort to shield the Ethereum validator set from centralizing forces, the right to build blocks has been auctioned off to specialized entities known as builders.
 Over the past year, this has resulted in a few sophisticated builders dominating the network’s block production.
 Economies of scale have further entrenched their position, making it increasingly difficult for new entrants to gain significant market share.
 A direct consequence of centralized block production is a deterioration of the network’s censorship resistance properties.
-In contrast, 90% of the more decentralized and heterogeneous validator set is not engaging in censorship.
 This has driven research toward ways that allow validators to impose constraints on block construction by force-including transactions in the blocks.
 These efforts recently culminated in the first practical implementation of forward ILs, [EIP-7547](./eip-7547.md), being considered for inclusion in the upcoming Pectra fork.
 However, some concerns were raised about the specific mechanism proposed in EIP-7547, leading to its rejection.

 FOCIL is a simple committee-based design improving upon previous IL mechanisms or block co-creation proposals and addressing issues related to bribing/extortion attacks, IL equivocation, account abstraction (AA) and transaction invalidation.